richonguzman/LoRa_APRS_iGate/README.md

-# LoRa_APRS_iGate
+# Richonguzman / CD2RXU LoRa APRS iGate
+# Firmware for Tx and Rx !!!

 LoRa APRS iGATE for:
 - LILYGO ESP32 LoRa v2-1-1.6
 - ESP32 Wroom Dev +  SX1278 LoRa Module for a DIY Version

 __________________________________________

 Achievements:
-- listening to LoRa packets the same as messages for Stations/Callsing in near 50Kms.
+- listening to LoRa packets the same as messages for Stations/Callsing in near 80Kms.
 - transmiting messages listened from APRS-IS to LoRa

 __________________________________________